AlenaTih/Golden-Hour-App/README.md

 ## Features

-- **Golden Hour time:** determine when you will have this beautiful time of golden hour in your location today.
+- **Golden hour time:** determine when you will have this beautiful time of golden hour in your location today.
-- **Weather Data:** get weather information (a short description) for your location for this day.
+- **Weather data:** get weather information (a short description) for your location for this day.

 ## Usage